School of Journalism and Mass Communication

 Buschhorn, Jennifer L, Associate Professor of Practice, Journalism & Mass Comm, M.A., University of Texas at Austin

-Carlson, Larry A, Senior Lecturer of Journalism and Mass Communication, Journalism & Mass Comm, M.Ed., Texas State University
+Carlson, Larry A, Lecturer, Journalism & Mass Comm, M.Ed., Texas State University

-Carter, Daniel Wayne, Associate Professor, Journalism & Mass Comm, Ph.D., University of Texas at Austin
+Carter, Daniel Wayne, Associate Dean, College of Fine Arts and Communication and Associate Professor, Journalism & Mass Comm, Ph.D., University of Texas at Austin

 Carvajal, Sergio Ernesto, Lecturer, Journalism & Mass Comm, M.A., Texas State University